 I agree with the premise.
 I disagree with the framing.

-In 2018, I was designing the UK's first AI application in retail banking — Personetics' behavioural analytics platform inside Metro Bank.
-The AI generated financial insights for 2.4 million customers.
+In 2018, I worked on the UK's first AI application in retail banking.
+A behavioural analytics platform that generated financial insights at scale.
 I spent more time reviewing what the AI got wrong than designing what it got right.
-That pattern repeated at Careem, where I led design on LLM-powered search across 14 million users and 10 markets.
-And again at a top-10 crypto exchange, where we used Claude and Figma MCP to compress design-to-production handoff time by 70%.
+That pattern repeated when I led design on LLM-powered search at super-app scale across multiple markets.
+And again on Claude- and MCP-driven design work in crypto.
 In every case, the critical skill wasn't prompting.
 It wasn't knowing which model to use.
-It was the judgment to know when the output was off — and the experience to say why.
+It was the judgment to know when the output was off, and the experience to say why.

 The industry is running at AI fluency like it's a new certification.
 Get comfortable with the tools.
 Learn the prompts.
 Add it to your LinkedIn.
 Fine as far as it goes.
 But fluency without taste is just fast mediocrity.